Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Tuscaloosa, Alabama Mesothelioma Lawsuits

 Individuals who lived in the city of Tuscaloosa, Alabama, during the 2011 tornado or worked on cleanup efforts may have been exposed to asbestos.
 Those diagnosed with a related illness may be entitled to compensation.
-Residents and workers who have been exposed to asbestos at other construction, manufacturing and educational sites in Tuscaloosa may also have the opportunity to file lawsuits against responsible companies.
+Residents and workers who have been exposed to asbestos at other construction, manufacturing and educational sites in Tuscaloosa may also have the opportunity to file mesothelioma lawsuits against responsible companies.

 If you were exposed to asbestos in Alabama at a commercial, residential or military site and have been diagnosed with mesothelioma, you may be entitled to compensation.
 Workers and residents have filed successful claims and won settlements or verdicts against various asbestos companies in the city of Tuscaloosa.